h-morgan/tenk-nlp/README.md

-# 10-K NLP
+# 10-K NLP Data ETL Services

-This repo holds functionality related to the 10-K NLP service, including:
+This repo holds functionality for the ETL services required to populate the database needed for the 10k NLP API.
+The logic in this repo includes:

 - ETL for company data, 10K reports, and other related data from various sources
 - Performing the NLP analysis on company 10Ks, including keyword generation and summarization
-- API for retreiving this data (both pre-processed and processed) from the database

 Note: this service is still under construction, so functionality isn't complete yet.